In conjuction with

 • Distributed Machine Learning applications

-• Distribute Machine Learning performance evaluation
+• Distributed Machine Learning performance evaluation

 • Edge Intelligence models and architectures